trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-10-11 20:03:41 MDT.
+The information below was last updated at 2021-10-12 17:14:49 MDT.

-COVID vaccination update for October 11, 2021 (reports as of 1 PM ET):
+COVID vaccination update for October 12, 2021 (reports as of 7 PM ET):

--   Total shots given: 57,071,632
+-   Total shots given: 57,220,781
--   Shots per 100 people: 148.5
+-   Shots per 100 people: 148.9
--   Shots reported \*: 2,192
+-   Shots reported: 123,655
--   Inventory: 101.1 days (at avg pace)
+-   Inventory: 87.2 days (at avg pace)
--   Adults w/ 1+ Shots: 87.2%
+-   Adults w/ 1+ Shots: 87.4%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-Canada is now up to 57.1 million shots given – which is 88.5% of the total 64.5 million doses available.
-That means there’s 7.4 million shots waiting for arms!
+Canada is now up to 57.2 million shots given – which is 88.8% of the total 64.5 million doses available.
+That means there’s 7.3 million shots waiting for arms!

 Information on how to book your shot and help end this pandemic: